-Riders of Rohan is a action/adventure wargame set in J.R.R.
-Tolkien's Middle Earth.
-The game takes place in Rohan during the War of the Ring, and encompasses the Battle for Rohan which occurred in the second book of The Lord of the Rings trilogy, The Two Towers.
-For background on Middle Earth and the War of the Ring, see the Appendices accompanying this document.
+Riders of Roban is an action/adventure wargame set in J.R.R.
+Tolkein's Middle Earth.
+The game takes place in Roban during the War of the Ring, and encompasses the Battle for Roban which occurred in the second book of The Lord of the Rings trilogy, The Two Towers.
+For background on Middle Earth and the War of the Ring, see the 'Excerpts From the Histories of Middle Earth' manual accompanying this document.
 Or better yet, read The Hobbit and The Lord of the Rings trilogy by J.R.R.
-Tolkien.
+Tolkein.

-The basic player strategy involves mobilizing and leading the Rohirrim against the evil wizard Saruman, and his army of orcs, wargs and Dunlendings.
-As in the novel, Saruman must be neutralized, and quickly, so that as many Rohirrim as possible can aid Gondor in Middle Earth's ultimate struggle against the Dark Lord, Sauron.
+The basic player strategy involves mobilizing and leading the Robirrim against the evil wizard Saruman and his army of orcs, wargs and Dunlendings.
+As in the novel, Saruman must be neutralized, and quickly, so that as many Robirrim as possible can aid Gondor in Middle Earth's ultimate struggle against the Dark Lord, Sauron.
 Victory is determined by:

-- the degree to which Saruman and his armies have been neutralized; - the number of Rohirrim available to aid Gondor; and - the number of your characters who are alive at the end of the game.
+- the degree to which Saruman and his armies have been neutralised; - the number of Robirrim available to aid Gondor; and - the number of your characters who are alive at the end of the game.

-For more details, see "Victory Conditions" on page I-32.
+For more details, see 'Victory Conditions' on page 37.

-The game begins early in the morning of February 28th, Third Age (T.A.)
+The game begins late in the evening of February 27th, Third Age (T.A.)
 3019.
-Sometime after March 9, a messenger from Gondor will arrive with the Red Arrow, the traditional symbol which calls the Rohirrim to honor their ancient pledge to aid Gondor.
+Sometime after March 9th a messenger from Gondor will arrive with the Red Arrow, the traditional symbol which calls the Robirrim to honour their ancient pledge to aid Gondor.
 Once the Red Arrow is delivered, you have one day left to complete the game.
-If you can defeat Saruman's armies, and thus confront him at Isengard, you may end the game before this time.

-At the start of the game, Theoden, King of Rohan, has not yet ordered full mobilization.
-There are Rohirrim in and around at the Fords of Isen under his son Theodred, at Helm's Deep under Erkenbrand, and at Edoras, under the direct control of the king.
-In addition, Eomer has defied Theoden's orders and left Edoras with a small band of heavy cavalry, and is now on patrol somewhere north of the city.
-Until Rohan is mobilized, you control Theodred, but have only limited control over the other forces on the main map.
+At the start of the game, Theoden, King of Roban, has not yet ordered full mobilization.
+There are Robirrim located at the Fords of Isen under his son Theodred, in and around Helm's Deep under Erkenbrand, and at Edoras, under the direct control of the king.
+In addition, Eomer has defied Theoden's orders and left Edoras with a small band of heavy cavalry and is now on patrol somewhere north of the city.
+Until Roban is mobilized, you control Theodred, but have only limited control over the other forces on the main map.
 If and when any of them fights a battle, you will function as the commander.
-Full mobilization substantially increases the Rohan army, and gives you full control of all units.
+Full mobilization substantially increases the Roban army and gives you full control of all units.

 This was a time of heroes.
 The characters in the game play varied roles.
 They can mobilize allies, lead troops, or use magic.
-Together, their abilities are critical to defeating Saruman.
-At the start, the hobbits Merry and Pippin have been captured by an orc company which is moving from the eastern edge of Rohan toward Isengard.
-Just a few hours behind them are Aragorn, Legolas, and Gimli on foot, whom you control.
+Together their abilities are critical to defeating Saruman.
+At the start, the hobbits Merry and Pippin has been captured by an orc company which is moving from the eastern edge of Rohan toward Isengard.
+Just a few hours behind them are Aragorn, Legolas, and Gimli on foot, all of whom you control.
 The orc trail appears to be heading north along the river, then west along the northern edge of the main map.